 It may be necessary at some time to remove the dynamo.
-This is a comparatively simple matter if reference is made to Illustration No. 14.
+This is a comparatively simple matter if reference is made to Illustration No. 27.
 The front end extension of the crankshaft is fitted with two gears, a helical bevel and a worm.
-The helical bevel drives the dynamo, and here again we find that the necessity for correctly meshing gears, which is taken care of by a number of interposed thin metal shims.
+The helical bevel drives the dynamo, and here again we find the necessity for correctly meshing gears.
+This is taken care of by a number of interposed thin metal shims.
 The dynamo gear is attached to the spindle by means of a bolt and tab washer, the gear being held in position on the shaft by means of a key.
 The gears are suitably marked for re-meshing, but the dynamo cannot be put back wrong if No. 1 piston is put on top dead centre and the coupling on the top of the dynamo placed on so that it points accurately fore and aft as already described.
-The object of the shims is to allow the gears being correctly in mesh.